KH-9 Hexagon: High-altitude atmospheric density

 Missions 1205 to 1207 carried Doppler beacons to help map the atmospheric density at high altitudes in an effort to understand the effect on ephemeris predictions.
 The measurements of the atmospheric density were released through NASA.

 ELINT subsatellites

-Missions 1203, 1207, 1208, 1209, and 1212 to 1219 included Ferret ELINT subsatellites, which were launched into a high Earth orbit to catalogue Soviet air defence radars, eavesdrop on voice communications, and tape missile and satellite telemetry.
+Missions 1203, 1207, 1208, 1209, and 1212 to 1219 included Ferret ELINT sub-satellites, which were launched into a high Earth orbit to catalogue Soviet air defence radars, eavesdrop on voice communications, and tape missile and satellite telemetry.
 Missions 1210 to 1212 also included scientific subsatellites.

+IRCB (S73-7)

+IRCB (Infra-Red Calibration Balloon) was an 66 cm diameter inflatable calibration sphere orbited in the Space Test Program.
+It was a piggy-back payload on KH9-8 (1208) boosting it to a 500 mile (800 kilometers) circular orbit.
+It disappeared from ground-based sensors in the 1990s, and was found again in 2024.